Cost of Ownership

 Instruments sold in the United States of America start at about $500 USD.
-These starter instruments are perfectly acceptable for students.
-Pay attention to shipping costs when shopping.
+Even the lowest-price ones sound great.
+A reputable model from a reputable seller will serve you for years.
+Do pay attention to shipping costs when shopping.
 Some sellers include shipping in the total price while others charge for it separately.
 Shipping a guzheng in North America is generally around $100.
-Longer distances can be closer to $150.

-It is also possible to have an instrument shipped from Asia but it's usually more risk and trouble than it is worth.
-Entry-level models range from $150 USD for low-tier brands you will regret buying to $350 for reasonable starter instruments.
-Those numbers may sound good but you still have to get it here.
+It is also possible to have an instrument shipped from Asia but it's usually more trouble than it is worth.
+Entry-level models range from $150 USD for instruments you will regret buying to $350 for reasonable versions.
+Those numbers may sound lower but shipping makes up the difference.
 An English-Language store in Beijing quotes $205 to ship to the USA from China while a store in Singapore quotes $278 USD.
 Add that to the $350 purchase price and you’ve already exceeded $500.
 Shipping delays, customs, and changing import restrictions can add to the headache.
 It is therefore a wiser choice for a beginner to purchase domestically.

-Mass market concert-quality guzheng top out at about $5,000.
-Beyond that you enter the realm of specialty and master-made instruments.
-These reach to about $20,000.
+Mass-market concert-quality guzheng top out at about $5,000.
+Beyond that you enter the realm of specialty and master-craftsman instruments.
+The top price for these tends to be about $20,000.
 For example, the wonderful HKZhengArt currently has a Dunhuang for $18,000 USD while ChineseZither.net has a Mitsuya Koto quoted at $16,800.
-And of course, you can always find something more expensive if you know where to look.
+One-of-a-kind instruments can retail for more but the price has little to do with the sound quality.
+The most expensive guzheng I have ever seen was accented with gold and jade and sold for ~$128,000 at the Music China 2018 tradeshow.
+You can always find something more expensive if you know where to look.

 But back to students: $1000 is higher than any new student should pay.
-Anything higher, say a $1500 instrument, is a jaw-dropping luxury.
+Anything above $1,000 is a jaw-dropping luxury.
 It's the equivalent of getting a convertible for a student driver.
 Great if you can afford it but entirely unnecessary.
-I know musicians who have performed for decades who use sub-$1000 instruments.
-Any quality guzheng, even entry-level instruments in the $500 range will provide personal enjoyment for decades as long as it is cared for properly, and $800 instruments will wow and amaze.
+I know musicians who have performed for decades on mid-level instruments.
+Any quality guzheng, even entry-level instruments in the $500 range will provide personal enjoyment for decades as long as they are cared for properly. $800 instruments will wow and amaze.